 The next morning we were ready for some real adventures and we were not disappointed!

-It was pouring rain as we drove through Palm Tree plantations and along slippery dirt roads, then up a boardwalk for a kilometre or so.
+It was pouring rain as we drove through Palm Tree plantations and along slippery dirt roads, then walked up a boardwalk for a kilometre or so straight into the jungle.
 We were surrounded by thick impenetrable jungle and swampy mud on either side of the new boardwalk.
 We were grateful that we didn’t have to walk through the sink-to-your-knees mud and pitied those who came before us.

 After a long walk in the pouring rain, we arrived at the Labuk Bay Proboscis Sanctuary hoping to see the primates – Proboscis Monkeys.